The National Wallace Monument

 Yes, there is parking onsite and nearby.

 Yes, there is an onsite restaurant and snacks are available.

-The National Wallace Monument has not told us if they are fully wheelchair friendly.
+No, The National Wallace Monument is not wheelchair friendly.

 The National Wallace Monument has not told us if they are dog friendly.